yuki-kimoto/gitprep/README.md

 ### I know information about GitPrep 2.0 upgrading.

+You can upgrade GitPrep 2.0 the following command.

+    ./setup_module
+    ./setup_database

+And you should know the following small changes.

 **1. X-Forwarded-HTTPS header is deprecated. use  X-Forwarded-Proto header.**

     # This is deprecated in GitPrep 2.0